FAQS

 What's the latest we can check-in?

-Since we live on site, you can check-in as late as you like.
-We ask all guests to provide us with an ETA within a week of their arrival date and to call us when they are 30 minutes away from arriving.
-We recommend arriving in daylight, however this is not essential as parking is right behind the pods!
+As we live on site, late check-ins are no problem.
+Please share your ETA within a week of your arrival date and call us when you’re about 30 minutes away from arriving.
+Daylight arrival is recommended, but not essential, as parking is right behind the pods.

 Do you provide bedding and towels?